Laurent polynomial mirrors for quiver flag zero loci: Ladder diagrams for certain degenerations

-Both these ideals are generated by binomials.
-It is clear that they agree because in both cases a binomial $m_1-m_2$ lies in the kernel if and only if the union of the supports of the paths in $m_1$ is the same as that for $m_2$. \end{proof}
+\begin{thm} Let $Q$ be a $Y$-shaped quiver flag variety.
+The toric variety $Y(Q)$ is isomorphic to $X(Q)$. \end{thm} \begin{proof} $X(Q)$ is a subvariety of $\prod_{i=1}^\rho \PP^{\binom{\tilde{s}_i}{k_i}}$ by Proposition \ref{prop:ce}.
+The equations defining $X(Q)$ are given by the kernel of the map $\psi$ defined in the proposition.
+It therefore suffices to show that $\ker(\overline{\phi})=\ker(\psi).$ Both of these ideals are generated by binomials, as both $X(Q)$ and $Y(Q)$ are toric varieties.
+A monomial in such a binomial is a product of monomials arising from paths in the ladder quiver.
+In either case, a binomial $m_1-m_2$ lies in the kernel if and only if the union of the supports of the paths in $m_1$ is the same as that for $m_2$.
+So $\ker(\overline{\phi})=\ker(\psi).$ \end{proof} \begin{rem} When applying this theorem to flag varieties, we obtain that in particular, that the degenerate toric variety described by \cite{GL} is the toric quiver moduli space $X(n,r_1,\dots,r_\rho)$. \end{rem}